 Working with rice paper can be tricky at first.
 So, don’t get discouraged if the first couple wrappers rip or the finished rolls are a little lumpy.
 Once you get the hang of it, you’ll be churning them out by the dozen.
 Here are a few tricks for working with rice paper:

 - Rice paper is delicate and only needs a quick dip in water to soften and become pliable.
 Do not soak the rice paper for too long because it will stick and tear, making the rolling impossible.
 I usually fill a wide shallow bowl with warm water and dip the rice paper for about 3-5 seconds (the thicker the rice paper, the warmer the water needs to be).
 The rice paper should come out still slightly firm because it will continue to absorb water as you lay the filling ingredients on top of it.

 - After dipping, put the rice paper on a damp towel or a wet cutting board (if you put the softened rice paper on a dry surface, it will stick).

 - If you’re using circle rice paper, start laying ingredients at top 1/3 to have enough room for rolling.
 The more rotations of rice paper you have, the thicker and stronger the roll becomes.
 I would recommend laying the noodles or lettuce on the rice paper first to avoid any sharp veggies to tear the soft rice paper.
 Then add all the other ingredients.
 Just be careful not to over-stuff the roll or it might burst.
 When you’re ready to roll, bring the top edge up and over the filling, then fold in the two side flaps, and then roll the entire thing up.
 Keep tucking all the ingredients together as you roll.
-You want to end up with a tight and straight spring roll.
+You want to end up with a tight and straight summer roll.